 This course will include a complete review of Spanish grammar and syntax, training in oral and written expression with reading and discussion of selected pieces from literature and other sources.
 A student receiving credit in SPAN V03 will not receive credit in SPAN V03S.

 This course is the first in the intermediate sequence for native speakers of Spanish.
 It is designed to introduce formal Spanish language skills in pronunciation, comprehension, written communication, word usage and vocabulary.
 Grammatical concepts are introduced and practiced.
 Special emphasis is given to the development of literacy skills (reading and writing) by reading and discussing introductory level Spanish prose and poetry through basic critical and creative writing activities.
 The language laboratory is used to expand the students’ formal comprehension and productions skills in Spanish language.
 Cultural materials and activities are provided to develop an understanding and appreciation for the linguistic and cultural variations of the Spanish speakers.
+Students cannot complete both SPAN V03S and SPAN V03.
+Credit will be awarded only for the first course completed with a grade of "C" or better or "P.".

 This course includes further study of grammatical principles with special emphasis on building communicative skills in Spanish.
 Reading and discussion of essays, periodicals, short stories, drama, and poetry are used to increase vocabulary, fluency, and cultural understanding.
 A student receiving credit in SPAN V04 will not receive credit in SPAN V04S.